Skip to content

 Tired of being tired

-Sometimes after long periods of conflict people reach a point where they are worn down and simply tired of being tired.
+Sometimes after long periods of workplace conflict, people reach a point where they are worn down and simply tired of being tired.
 Even though you feel justified in your beliefs and behavior, maybe it is time to just give it up so that you can create a different experience.
 Take some time to think about what it could feel like to be free of the feelings associated with long-standing conflict.

 What is the price that you are paying to keep the conflict going?